Kartik-jalal/MNE-MEG_EEG_Analysis/README.md

 # 1. Activate the venv
 source .venv/bin/activate

-# 2. Install Cupy (Please have a look here: https://docs.cupy.dev/en/stable/install.html)
+# 2. Install Cupy (Note: This install is for CUDA version 13, if you have different version of cuda please have a look here: https://docs.cupy.dev/en/stable/install.html)
-pip install cupy
+pip install cupy-cuda13x

 # 3. Permanently enable CUDA in MNE
 mne.utils.set_config('MNE_USE_CUDA', 'true')